downshift-js/downshift/README.md

 Typically, this will be a `<div>` or a `<ul>` that surrounds a `map` expression.
 This handles the proper ARIA roles and attributes.

+Required properties:

+- `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
+Commonly, folks call this `innerRef`.
+So you'd call: `getMenuProps({refKey: 'innerRef'})` and your composite component would forward like: `<ul ref={props.innerRef} />`

 Optional properties:

 - `aria-label`: By default the menu will add an `aria-labelledby` that refers